afred/hydra-dev-docs/duraspace-wiki-orig/Developers/markdown/developer_skills.md

+﻿# Developer Skills

-﻿*(The following are notes from a call on Apr 21 2011 that included Matt Zumwalt & Eddie Shin from MediaShelf, Julie Meloni from UVa, and Jennifer Vine & Jessie Keck from Stanford.)*
+*(The following are notes from a call on Apr 21 2011 that included Matt Zumwalt & Eddie Shin from MediaShelf, Julie Meloni from UVa, and Jennifer Vine & Jessie Keck from Stanford.)*

-## **Baseline "good" Web Developer Knows** {#DeveloperSkills-Baseline"good"WebDeveloperKnows}
+## **Baseline "good" Web Developer Knows**

 Base set of what a Junior Level Developer should know (entry-level salary)

-Valid HTML\
+Valid HTML
- HTML versions (when to use, what's backwards compatible, etc.)\
+ HTML versions (when to use, what's backwards compatible, etc.)
- Good CSS\
+ Good CSS
- Semantic vs Presentational HTML\
+ Semantic vs Presentational HTML
- Progressive Enhancement & Unobtrusive Javascript\
- Accessibility Concerns - what it means, how to test for it, how to code for it
+ Progressive Enhancement & Unobtrusive Javascript Accessibility Concerns - what it means, how to test for it, how to code for it

 Ability to understand what you're achieving, why & how it impacts the application as a whole.

 Able to write *code* that generates valid *markup*. (ie. Rails view helpers)

-### How do you assess that they know these things? {#DeveloperSkills-Howdoyouassessthattheyknowthesethings?}
+### How do you assess that they know these things?

 Ask them!
 Give them scenarios